codingfriend1/flexgrid/README.md

 	H and C are override classes.
 If the jump in layout between tablet and mobile or mobile and smaller mobile (c) is too great, H and C are inbetween classes that help smooth the transition.

 	For instance, tablets apply to the screen sizes between 640 and 960px.
 	Handhelds apply to 640 to 768px.
-So whatever rules are in the handhelds class will override the tablet rules during that fraction of a screen size.Mobile is from 640 below, while cell is from 480px and below.
+So whatever rules are in the handhelds class will override the tablet rules during that fraction of a screen size.
+	Mobile is from 640 below, while cell is from 480px and below.

 	Grid classes can override other grid classes. a-4 will make the column 1/3rd width for all screen sizes.
 		But if you also apply a t-6 class, then it will be 1/3rd 	width for all screen sizes except for tablet in which it would be 50%.

 	Ex: "three t-4 m-6 c-12"
 	This will result in desktop being 25%, tablet being 33.33%, mobile being 50%, and cell being 100%